Friday, October 31, 2008

 I did some research and found out that the red spot on the Herring Gull's lower mandible "serves as a target for the young".
 The chicks peck at this spot and "the parent instinctively feeds it by regurgitation".
 Source: Bird Guide

 More wonderful pictures can be found at Camera-Critters.
-Thank you, Misty, for hosting this delightful meme.

 Thursday, October 2, 2008